 As the intellectual epicenter of nineteenth and twentieth century, London, and especially the Bloomsbury area, were home to some of the most celebrated authors and thinkers of the time.
-With the University of London, the British Museum, the British Library, the Pushkin House and the Dickens House all within walking distance, it’s no wonder that the area continues to attract academics, artists and literature lovers from the world over.
-Want to make sure the story of your visit to London has a happy ending?
-Book a stay in a nearby New York Habitat vacation accommodation!
+With the University of London, the British Museum, the British Library, the Pushkin House and the Dickens House all within walking distance, it’s no wonder that the area continues to attract academics, artists and literature lovers from all over the world .
+Want to make sure the story of your visit to the city has a happy ending?
+Book a stay in a nearby New York Habitat apartment rental in London!

 Although blue plaques abound, the best part about Bloomsbury is that its history and culture can still be felt on its vibrant streets, in its varied bookstores, and in its myriad museums and galleries.